 To qualify for these additional points, Generalist candidates must agree in writing to serve in a country where that language is spoken at least twice in their careers: once during the first two tours and again after being promoted to the mid-levels of the Foreign Service.

 Pre-employment language tests for candidates under this category are conducted by telephone only, not in person.
 Upon entry on duty with the Department, those claiming competence in a given language must take a formal speaking and reading examination in person at the Foreign Service Institute (FSI) in Arlington, Va. in order to be judged competent in that language.

-For qualified candidates who will require accommodation upon appointment, the Office of Employee Relations determines reasonable accommodations.
+For qualified candidates who will require accommodation upon appointment, the Office of Accessibility and Accommodations Disability and Reasonable Accommodations Division determines reasonable accommodations.
 To qualify, a candidate must meet all requirements for appointment to the Foreign Service.

 Reasonable accommodation for candidates with disabilities during the FSOT or Oral Assessments

 We welcome candidates who have special needs.
 In accordance with Federal law, we will provide reasonable accommodation to enable qualified applicants with disabilities to take the Foreign Service Officer Test.
 We will provide similar accommodation to candidates who are invited to the Oral Assessment.